-Ever wonder why every website you visit has a Privacy Policy and Terms and Conditions page linked at the end?
+Ever wonder why every website you visit has legal policies, like a Privacy Policy and Terms and Conditions page, linked at the end?
 Like—what even is that?
 And do you actually need one?

 Spoiler alert: yep, you do.
 Those pages aren’t just legal mumbo jumbo to ignore.